-Currency: This form should be completed in the same currencies as ASB245 (i.e. Lloyd’s 6+1 material currencies reported in original currency (with ‘OTH’ currency in GBP), and the sum of the 6+1 currencies converted to GBP (i.e. “CNV” currency)).
+Currency: This form should be completed in the same currencies as ASB245 (i.e. Lloyd’s 5+1 material currencies reported in original currency (with ‘OTH’ currency in GBP), and the sum of the 5+1 currencies converted to GBP (i.e. “CNV” currency).
+6+1 currencies if JPY is reported separately).

 Gross RBNS Claims: The data should be in absolute amount, non-cumulative and undiscounted.
 It should include all the elements that compose the claim itself but excludes any expenses (e.g. ALAE).
 The last diagonal will be automatically reflected in the “Year end (undiscounted)” column.
 Non-cumulative in this instance means that each diagonal will represent the RBNS at the end of each year (as per the balance sheet).
 This amount shall exclude gross liabilities in respect of gross annuity obligations arising from non-life insurance business that are reported in column F of ASR 289, i.e. there should be no gross outstanding claims reported in ASB 247 inrespect of gross annuity liabilities.